 1. Invest in online art courses

-In order to level up, an artist must spend many hours practicing skills required in the field they want to succeed at.
-Luckily, now there is a much easier access to knowledge and experience of professional artists around the world, without the need to ever leave your house.
+In order to level up, an artist must spend many hours practicing skills required to succeed in their field of expertise.
+Luckily, now there is a much easier access to knowledge and the experience of professional artists around the world, without the need to ever leave your house.
 All you need is a connection to the internet and willingness to learn.

 Not everybody can afford to pay for an art school to get a college degree but many will be able to afford a few online courses that offer much value and information to guide them through the learning process.